MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Matrix

-`matrix` enables a phase to be run multiple times with different variable sets.
+`matrix` enables a job to be run multiple times with different variable sets.
 For example, a common scenario is to run the same build steps for varying permutations of architecture (x86/x64) and configuration (debug/release).